CSCfi/csc-user-guide/docs/accounts/getting-student-accounts-for-course.md

 * The number of accounts needed

-We will create the accounts for you and the account details are sent to you by e-mail and SMS.
+We will create the accounts for you and the account details are sent to you by email and SMS.
 Our email address is servicedesk@csc.fi.

 !!!
 Note